Trousez/4-BIT-ALU/docs/The_Adder.md

 >
 > Issue: Carry-out LED only sometimes lit up
 >
 > Solution: The B input resistor did not make proper connection with ground and depending on if you touch board it will make contact.
-The resistors was swapped (with an adequate pin leg resistor).
+The resistors was swapped (with an adequate pin length resistor).